Need a place to store all your garden seeds? I have the perfect DIY Seed Storage that’s easy to do and the perfect size.

 The seeds lay so nicely in between the index cards, very stable and not moving all around.
 I love that all I have to do now is look for the name of what seed I want to plant and it’s so easy to find.

 The plastic snap-on lid will keep the seeds from being exposed to spills or high humidity in my fridge.
 Its good practice to store seeds in a dry cool place.
 Since its so hot and humid here most of the year, I keep the seeds in the fridge.
+I also have some seeds in prescription bottles that are easy to make.

 What an easy project and didn’t take me days to do and the total cost was less than $5.00 for the plastic CD container.